Clinical Exercise: Femoral Vessel Exposure and Control (cut-down)

 Identification of the correct landmarks and placement of the initial incision is a key step in peripheral vessel exposure.
 Incorrect incision placement makes finding the vessel more difficult and costs more time.
 In the case of risk of exsanguination from vascular injury speed is of essence.

-2) Directly anterior to the artery (i.e. halfway between the landmarks) make a longitudinal incision through the skin approximately 6-8 inches long, angling the incision such that the cut is aimed at the medial side of the knee (i.e. approximately parallel to the course of the sartorius muscle).
+2) Directly anterior to the artery (i.e. along your marked incision line) make a longitudinal incision through the skin approximately 6-8 inches long,

 A common pitfall to the procedure is considering the skin crease at the groin to be the inguinal ligament (the skin crease is inferior to the actual inguinal ligament position) and making the incision too inferiorly.